bioinfo-ut/PhenotypeSeeker/user_manual.md

-### Launching the "PhenotypeSeeker prediction
+## Launching the "PhenotypeSeeker prediction

-"PhenotypeSeeker prediction" is intended to predict the phenotypes of input samples using the model previously created with "PhenotypeSeeker modeling".
+"PhenotypeSeeker prediction" predicts the phenotypes of input samples using the model previously created with "PhenotypeSeeker modeling".

 Therefore the "PhenotypeSeeker modeling" outputfiles "(lin/log)_reg_model.pkl" and "k-mers_and_coefficients_in_(log/lin)_reg_model.txt" are first needed to run the "PhenotypeSeeker prediction".